Fast quad-core performance; Excellent battery life; Bright and colorful display; Comfortable keyboard; Silky-smooth pen input

 The Surface Pro 6 isn't for everyone.
 It's for people who will truly benefit from having a detachable 2-in-1 that's light enough to carry anywhere and flexible enough to use as a tablet or laptop.

 But if you're in the market for that kind of device, Microsoft's convertible is the one to buy.
 The Surface Pro 6 is not only significantly faster than its predecessor, it lasts a lot longer on a charge, which means in many cases you'll be able to leave the charger behind.
-The new iPad Pro 12.9-inch is even faster than the Surface Pro 6 and offers longer battery life, but its keyboard lacks a touchpad and iOS simply isn't as productivity-friendly as Windows.
+The new iPad Pro 12.9-inch is even faster than the Surface Pro 6 and offers longer battery life, but its keyboard lacks a touchpad and iOS simply isn't as productivity-friendly as Windows (at least for now).

 I wish Microsoft charged less for 256GB of storage and that it offered USB Type-C on this device, but otherwise, the Surface Pro 6 offers a nearly perfect combination of performance, endurance and ergonomic comfort.
 And if you want a digital pen, the integration with Windows 10 is excellent.
 Microsoft has once again made the productivity 2-in-1 to beat.